evidentlyai/evidently/docs/book/monitoring/snapshots.md

 ## Add tags and metadata

 You can include `tags` and `metadata` in snapshots.
-This is optional but useful for search and data filtering for monitoring Panels.
+This is useful for search and data filtering for monitoring Panels.

 Examples of when to use tags include:
 * You have production/shadow or champion/challenger models.